Sima (mead): Ingredients and preparation

 Sima's usual ingredients include lemon, active dry yeast, and raisins.
 Sugar is added as brown sugar, white sugar, honey, or some combination of them.
-Hops are also called for in some recipes.
+In some recipes, hops are included for added flavor.
 The concoction of water and the lemon and sugars are mixed, boiled, and cooled to room temperature.
 The yeast is added and the mixture left to stand overnight.
 Then it is carefully decanted into bottles and a few raisins are added to each bottle.

 During secondary fermentation, raisins are added to control the amount of sugars and to act as an indicator of readiness for consumption — they will swell by absorbing carbon dioxide and rise to the top of the bottle when the drink is ready.
 The sima will be ready in about three to seven days depending on its temperature.
 It is served chilled.
 Usually, the alcohol content is low and the drink is suitable for children.
 Carbonation is produced by the yeast, and the drink is traditionally cloudy and not clarified or filtered.
 Because of this, traditional sima is a fresh product that does not store for long; fermentation may continue in a bottle and the alcoholicity may rise.

-A commercial and possibly foreign cheap "sima" is produced by mixing apple wine, grape juice and flavor with carbonated water; this doesn't produce the soft flavor of traditional fermented sima.